open5e/open5e/source/monsters/tome-of-beasts/O/corrupting-ooze.rst

 **Challenge** 5 (1,800 XP)

-**Corrupting Touch.** When a corrupting ooze scores a critical hit or starts its turn with a foe grappled, it can dissolve one leather, metal, or wood item of its choosing in the possession of the target creature.
+**Corrupting Touch.** When a corrupting ooze scores a critical hit or starts its turn with a foe :ref:`srd:grappled`, it can dissolve one leather, metal, or wood item of its choosing in the possession of the target creature.
 A mundane item is destroyed automatically; a magical item is destroyed if its owner fails to